 - Syllabi of courses and tutorials

-- A Self Reflection that reflects on advising, teaching, service, and scholarship since the faculty member’s last review.
-In this Reflection, the faculty member should specifically address the comments and broad themes from teaching and advising evaluations, and how the faculty member has responded to issues raised in those evaluations.
-The Self Reflection should also address the broad themes from the Review Questionnaires and how the faculty member will address these themes going forward.
-If there are recurring concerns or comments in either teaching and advising evaluations or the faculty questionnaires, the Self Reflection is a place to discuss them.
-The advising section of the Self Reflection should specifically address work with Plan students.
-The Self Reflection may discuss how courses and tutorials fit into a curriculum, and should also reflect on curriculum more broadly.
+- A Self Reflection that reflected on advising, teaching, service, and scholarship since the faculty member’s last review.
+In this Reflection, the faculty member should have specifically addressed the comments and broad themes from teaching and advising evaluations, and how the faculty member has responded to issues raised in those evaluations.
+The Self Reflection should also have addressed the broad themes from the Review Questionnaires and how the faculty member would address these themes going forward.
+If there were recurring concerns or comments in either teaching and advising evaluations or the faculty questionnaires, the Self Reflection was a place to discuss them.
+The advising section of the Self Reflection should have specifically addressed work with Plan students.
+The Self Reflection may have discussed how courses and tutorials fit into a curriculum, and should also have reflected on curriculum more broadly.

-- One week before the review, the Committee on Faculty will provide the faculty under review with a letter summarizing the feedback of the Committee, based on the review file, setting the agenda for the discussion during the review.
+- One week before the review, the Committee on Faculty provided the faculty under review with a letter summarizing the feedback of the Committee, based on the review file, setting the agenda for the discussion during the review.

-- When conducting reviews, the committee should solicit opinions from all constituencies and may solicit opinions on curricular issues from the Curriculum Committee and on other issues it deems important from community and non-community members, as appropriate.
-In particular, opinions should be solicited from colleagues and students who work closely with the faculty member in classes, committees, or curricular areas.
-Committee members should submit their own evaluations of the person under review prior to the review so that they are free to act as representatives of the faculty in conducting an evaluation that takes into account all of the information available to the Committee.
+- When conducting reviews, the committee should have solicited opinions from all constituencies and could solicit opinions on curricular issues from the Curriculum Committee and on other issues it deemed important from community and non-community members, as appropriate.
+In particular, opinions should have been solicited from colleagues and students who worked closely with the faculty member in classes, committees, or curricular areas.
+Committee members should have submitted their own evaluations of the person under review prior to the review so that they were free to act as representatives of the faculty in conducting an evaluation that took into account all of the information available to the Committee.

-- The Committee assumes that most observations from the community pertinent to a review will be expressed via the Review Questionnaire.
-Community members who wish to raise concerns confidentially may do so via a letter to the Committee on Faculty.
-Such letters must be received by the end of the first week of the semester in which the review is to occur.
-The Committee will meet with the community member who has submitted the letter to determine (a) whether the concerns raised are pertinent to the Review, and (b) how these concerns should be raised with the faculty member under review.
-If the Committee determines that the concerns are pertinent to the review, the Committee will draft a letter for the review file communicating the concerns to the faculty member.
-The Committee will confer with the community member raising the concerns prior to placing the letter in the review file.
+- The Committee assumed that most observations from the community pertinent to a review would be expressed via the Review Questionnaire.
+Community members who wished to raise concerns confidentially may have done so via a letter to the Committee on Faculty.
+Such letters must have been received by the end of the first week of the semester in which the review was to occur.
+The Committee met with the community member who submitted the letter to determine (a) whether the concerns raised were pertinent to the Review, and (b) how these concerns should have been raised with the faculty member under review.
+If the Committee determined that the concerns were pertinent to the review, the Committee would draft a letter for the review file communicating the concerns to the faculty member.
+The Committee conferred with the community member raising the concerns prior to placing the letter in the review file.

-- The Dean of Faculty, the Registrar, the Dean of Admissions, and the Bookstore Manager will be invited to comment on the faculty member’s fulfillment of his or her professional responsibilities as outlined in the Professional Responsibilities section.
+- The Dean of Faculty, the Registrar, the Dean of Admissions, and the Bookstore Manager were invited to comment on the faculty member’s fulfillment of their professional responsibilities as outlined in the Professional Responsibilities section.

-- Based on the material in the review file, the Committee will conduct an interview with the faculty member.
-This interview will normally begin with an opportunity for the faculty member to expand on the Self Reflection, and address the questions provided by the Committee in advance.
-The Committee will discuss with the faculty member all aspects of his or her work at the College and will share with the faculty member its sense of both strengths and weaknesses.
+- Based on the material in the review file, the Committee conducted an interview with the faculty member.
+This interview normally began with an opportunity for the faculty member to expand on the Self Reflection and address the questions provided by the Committee in advance.
+The Committee discussed with the faculty member all aspects of their work at the College and shared with the faculty member its sense of both strengths and weaknesses.

-- Based on the materials in the review file and the interview with the faculty member, the Committee will draft a letter summarizing its findings and making a recommendation to the President, as appropriate.
-Such letters should not comment on matters that have not been raised during the interview with the faculty member under review.
-The committee shall report its findings to the President, with or without recommendation, and to the person under review.
+- Based on the materials in the review file and the interview with the faculty member, the Committee drafted a letter summarizing its findings and making a recommendation to the President, as appropriate.
+Such letters should not have commented on matters that had not been raised during the interview with the faculty member under review.
+The committee reported its findings to the President, with or without recommendation, and to the person under review.

-- The President of the College will write to the faculty member announcing his or her decision.
+- The President of the College wrote to the faculty member announcing their decision.

-- The Dean of Faculty is available for consultation with each faculty member to be reviewed to discuss the procedures and to determine any special arrangements that need to be made to ensure a fair and complete review of that faculty member’s work.
+- The Dean of Faculty was available for consultation with each faculty member to be reviewed to discuss the procedures and to determine any special arrangements that needed to be made to ensure a fair and complete review of that faculty member’s work.

 1. Procedure for Teaching Faculty

-Members of the teaching faculty have the right to appeal a decision not to renew their contract or to award tenure.
-Faculty have this right whether the President has accepted a recommendation from the Committee on Faculty or has failed to accept such a recommendation.
+Members of the teaching faculty had the right to appeal a decision not to renew their contract or to award tenure.
+Faculty had this right whether the President accepted a recommendation from the Committee on Faculty or failed to accept such a recommendation.

-In cases of decisions not to award contract prior to tenure or pre-tenure, the President or Committee on Faculty will provide reasons in writing.
-It must also be kept in mind, however, that a faculty member’s teaching time before award of tenure is probationary, that the institution must be accorded the widest latitude consistent with academic freedom and standards of fairness in establishing criteria and reaching a decision, and that in any appeal the burden of proof rests with the faculty member.
-This is consistent with 1971 AAUP Statement on Procedural Standards in the Renewal or Non-Renewal of Faculty Appointments.
+In cases of decisions not to award contract prior to tenure or pre-tenure, the President or Committee on Faculty would provide reasons in writing.
+It must also have been kept in mind, however, that a faculty member’s teaching time before award of tenure was probationary, that the institution must have been accorded the widest latitude consistent with academic freedom and standards of fairness in establishing criteria and reaching a decision, and that in any appeal the burden of proof rested with the faculty member.
+This was consistent with 1971 AAUP Statement on Procedural Standards in the Renewal or Non-Renewal of Faculty Appointments.

-(1) To appeal a decision not to renew or award tenure, faculty members must indicate in writing to the President that they wish to appeal within 30 calendar days from the beginning of the semester (first class day) following notification of a decision.
+(1) To appeal a decision not to renew or award tenure, faculty members must have indicated in writing to the President that they wished to appeal within 30 calendar days from the beginning of the semester (first class day) following notification of a decision.

-(2) Upon appeal, the President, the Dean of Faculty, and the faculty member will select an Appeal Committee consisting of three members of the regular teaching faculty acceptable to all three parties.
+(2) Upon appeal, the President, the Dean of Faculty, and the faculty member would select an Appeal Committee consisting of three members of the regular teaching faculty acceptable to all three parties.

-(3) Before beginning their work, the Appeal Committee will attend a session on appropriate policy and procedures by the College’s designated human resources professional or legal counsel.
+(3) Before beginning its work, the Appeal Committee would attend a session on appropriate policy and procedures by the College’s designated human resources professional or legal counsel.

-(4) All relevant material will be submitted to the Appeal Committee in writing.
-Such materials must be submitted within 60 days of the beginning of the semester following notification of a decision.
-The written materials will include at least the following:
+(4) All relevant material was submitted to the Appeal Committee in writing.
+Such materials must have been submitted within 60 days of the beginning of the semester following notification of a decision.
+The written materials included at least the following:

-(a) A copy of the reasons for the negative decision received by the faculty member and any supporting documents the Committee on Faculty or the administration may choose to provide;
+(a) A copy of the reasons for the negative decision received by the faculty member and any supporting documents the Committee on Faculty or the administration may have chosen to provide;

-(b) An appeal document detailing the grounds for an appeal and any supporting documents the faculty member may wish to provide.
+(b) An appeal document detailing the grounds for an appeal and any supporting documents the faculty member may have wished to provide.

-(5) The grounds for an appeal are (1) that the process of evaluation and/or decision making, as stated in the Handbook, was violated, (2) that the faculty member’s academic freedom has been violated, as defined by the appropriate AAUP statement, or (3) unlawful discrimination.
-The faculty member may not ground an appeal in disagreements over the judgments of the Committee on Faculty or President if those judgments were themselves the product of correct procedure.
-The College retains the right to make judgments about the quality of candidates’ performance in accord with the process specified in the Handbook; good performance is not in itself a guarantee of renewal or tenure.
-If, however, a faculty members believes that an incorrect judgment about the quality or nature of their work has been arrived at because of faults in process, violation of academic freedom, or unlawful discrimination, they must show how such violations resulted in an improper judgment about performance.
+(5) The grounds for an appeal were (1) that the process of evaluation and/or decision making, as stated in the Handbook, was violated, (2) that the faculty member’s academic freedom had been violated, as defined by the appropriate AAUP statement, or (3) unlawful discrimination.
+The faculty member may not have grounded an appeal in disagreements over the judgments of the Committee on Faculty or President if those judgments were themselves the product of correct procedure.
+The College retained the right to make judgments about the quality of candidates’ performance in accord with the process specified in the Handbook; good performance was not in itself a guarantee of renewal or tenure.
+If, however, a faculty member believed that an incorrect judgment about the quality or nature of their work had been arrived at because of faults in process, violation of academic freedom, or unlawful discrimination, they must have shown how such violations resulted in an improper judgment about performance.

-(6) The Appeal Committee will review the decision broadly for fairness of process and conformity with Handbook guidelines.
-The Appeal Committee is charged with determining whether a faculty member should have their case reconsidered and, if so, under what conditions.
-It is not the role of the appeal committee to render an independent judgment on the merits of any candidates’ qualifications for tenure or renewal.
-The Appeal Committee must be given full access to all persons and documents that will help it reach a sound conclusion, including the faculty member’s appeal document, attachments (if any) and the faculty member’s file, should the Appeal Committee wish to see it.
+(6) The Appeal Committee would review the decision broadly for fairness of process and conformity with Handbook guidelines.
+The Appeal Committee was charged with determining whether a faculty member should have their case reconsidered and, if so, under what conditions.
+It was not the role of the appeal committee to render an independent judgment on the merits of any candidates’ qualifications for tenure or renewal.
+The Appeal Committee must have been given full access to all persons and documents that would help it reach a sound conclusion, including the faculty member’s appeal document, attachments (if any) and the faculty member’s file, should the Appeal Committee have wished to see it.

-(7) The Appeal Committee can recommend any of the following:
+(7) The Appeal Committee could recommend any of the following:

-(a) The appeal is not sustained and no further College action is recommended;
+(a) The appeal was not sustained and no further College action was recommended;

-(b) The decision-making process ought to be repeated because of a violation of process, academic freedom, or unlawful discrimination as specified in #5 above.
-In this case the Appeal Committee may recommend that the Committee on Faculty reconsider the faculty member’s case for tenure or renewal.
+(b) The decision-making process ought to have been repeated because of a violation of process, academic freedom, or unlawful discrimination as specified in #5 above.
+In this case, the Appeal Committee could recommend that the Committee on Faculty reconsider the faculty member’s case for tenure or renewal.

-The Appeal Committee should specify to the Committee on Faculty the ways in which its new process should differ from its prior consideration of the faculty member’s case.
+The Appeal Committee should have specified to the Committee on Faculty the ways in which its new process should differ from its prior consideration of the faculty member’s case.

-The Appeal Committee will communicate its findings to the faculty member and President in writing.
+The Appeal Committee would communicate its findings to the faculty member and President in writing.

-The Committee on Faculty must reconsider the faculty member’s file in conformity with the recommendations of the Appeal Committee and produce a second recommendation.
-Whether the new recommendation concurs or differs from the previous recommendation, it supersedes the previous recommendation and becomes the recommendation that the President must use in forming a recommendation to the Board.
+The Committee on Faculty must have reconsidered the faculty member’s file in conformity with the recommendations of the Appeal Committee and produce a second recommendation.
+Whether the new recommendation concurred or differed from the previous recommendation, it superseded the previous recommendation and became the recommendation that the President must use in forming a recommendation to the Board.

-(8) The official record of the Appeal Committee will be kept in the President’s Office files and will consist of the following:
+(8) The official record of the Appeal Committee was kept in the President’s Office files and consisted of the following:

 (a) All written materials received from the administration, the faculty member, and other parties seen to be appropriate by the Committee;